touraye/under-doz/content/Module-6-simple-data-structures/a-arrays.md

         };
 ```

-The refactored version looks more cleaner and easy to read.
+The refactored version looks much more cleaner and easy to read.
 We could use the Array declaration or initialization and later assigned value manually using *array bracket*.
 But, a simple approach it always the best.

 To iterate over a 2D Array require a nested `for` loop, **outer loop** for the **outer array**, and **inner loop** for the **inner array**.
 Let's start of with the **outer loop** to read the **outer array**